 0.05, and a coefficient value of -0.064.
 The seventh hypothesis is accepted since the test results show that the audit committee's quality can mitigate the impact of financial targets on financial statement fraud.
 The findings of the statistical test show that the quality of the audit committee moderates the effects of the CEO's educational background characteristics on financial statement fraud.
 The coefficient value is -0.214 and the significance value is 0.018.
 According to the test results, the eighth hypothesis is accepted since the audit committee's calibre can mitigate the impact of the CEO's educational background on financial statement fraud.
-The ninth hypothesis is rejected because the test results demonstrate that the quality of the audit committee cannot mitigate the impact of the board of commissioners' meeting frequency on financial statement fraud.
+The ninth hypothesis is rejected because the test results demonstrate that the quality of the audit committee's quality cannot mitigate the impact of the board of commissioners' meeting frequency on financial statement fraud.
 The eleventh hypothesis is rejected because test findings indicate that the audit committee's quality cannot mitigate the impact of an auditor change on financial statement fraud.
-The eleventh hypothesis is accepted because the test results demonstrate that the quality of the audit committee can mitigate the impact of the CEO's frequent appearance on financial statement falsification.
-The twelfth hypothesis is disproved by the test findings, which demonstrate that the effectiveness of the audit committee enhances the impact of government initiatives on financial statement fraud.
+The eleventh hypothesis is accepted because the test results demonstrate that the audit committee can mitigate the impact of an auditor change on financial statement fraud.
+The eleventh hypothesis is accepted because the test results demonstrate that the quality committee can mitigate the test results demonstrate that the quality committee can mitigate the impact of an auditor change on financial statement fraud.
+The eleventh hypothesis is disproved by the test findings, which demonstrate that the effectiveness of the audit committee enhances the impact of government initiatives on financial statement fraud.